 1 officer, 2 jawans of Indian Army martyred at Galwan Valley

-New Delhi, June 16: One officer and 2 jawans of the Indian Army have been martyred at the Galwan Valley along the Line of Actual Control.
+New Delhi, June 16: One officer and 2 jawans of the Indian Army have been martyred at the Galwan Valley along the Line of Actual Control (LAC).

 The incident took place during a violent stand off last night between India and China.
 Senior military officials of the two sides are meeting to defuse the situation.